OfficialDiLi/OfficialDiLi/README.md

 🎓 **Aspiring Computer Scientist** | 🌐 **Frontend Enthusiast** | 🚀 **Future Full-Stack Developer** | 🇳🇬 Proud Nigerian

 Welcome to my tech corner!
-I'm Yahaya, a passionate high school student taking bold steps into the tech world.
+I'm Yahaya, a passionate College student taking bold steps into the tech world.
 With big dreams and a relentless curiosity, I'm on a journey to master web development, explore cloud computing, dive into cybersecurity, and ultimately embrace data science.

 ---